pyspace/pyspace/docs/faq.rst

 --------------------------------------------

-We are currently searching for the reason but possibly due to multiprocessing or multi-threading usage python is sometimes not forwarding crashes to the main process but only the error message.
+We are currently searching for the reason but possibly due to multiprocessing or multi-threading usage, Python is sometimes not forwarding crashes to the main process but only the error message.
 So ``ctrl+c`` want work.
 You have to kill the process by finding out its id.
 Another possibility is to us ``ctrl+z`` to stop it and afterwards the command